The 896-acre Herrick Lake Forest Preserve is one of the District’s most popular preserves.

 Along the forest preserve’s pothole marshes and streams, silver maple and buttonbush grow.
 Raccoons, woodchucks, northern orioles, wood thrushes, and various frogs and toads dwell in this area, which is seasonally covered with colorful swamp buttercup and wild iris.
 Herrick Marsh, which lies in the middle of the forest preserve, supports communities of cattails and reeds, a draw for eastern tiger salamanders, northern leopard frogs, pied-billed grebes, blue-winged teals, red-winged blackbirds, minks and muskrats.

-Herrick Lake is also home to the District’s only youth-group cabin that can accommodate up to 26 people equipped with picnic tables and a fire ring.
+Herrick Lake's youth-group cabin accommodates up to 26 campers and has its own picnic tables and fire ring.

 The cabin is open year-round but is for the exclusive use of youth groups, which are defined as recognized, nonprofit organizations whose members are 17 or younger.
 Only members of qualifying groups with their accompanying leaders may camp here.

 After the retreat of the Wisconsin Glacier, the land that is now Herrick Lake Forest Preserve grew into prairies with scattered woodlands.
 For thousands of years, different groups of indigenous people passed through the area, some to hunt and move on, others to settle for various periods of time.
 The last of these groups to call this land home was the Potawatomi, who had settled in the area by the late 1600s.
 Their well-traveled trails served as the basis for Butterfield and Warrenville roads.